-If the complainant does not agree with the agency's decision (including the corrective action, if any), the complainant may send a written hard copy or electronic request for reconsideration within 30 days of receipt of the agency's decision.
-The appeal should state the reasons why the agency response is insufficient or inadequate.
-Complainants shall attach a copy of their original request and response letter as part of the appeal, clearly mark the appeal and the outside envelope, "Information Quality Appeal," and send the appeal to the following address:
+If NIH denies a request for correction, the complainant may send within 30 days of receipt of the agency's decision a written request for reconsideration.
+The request should state the reasons for the appeal and may be sent as hard copy or electronically to lnfoQuality@nih.gov.
+Requestors should reference the NIH tracking number provided in the NIH response to the original request.
+If sent by hard copy, requestors should also clearly mark the appeal and the outside envelope, "Information Quality Appeal," and send the appeal to the following address:

-Associate Director for Communications

-Office of the Director

-National Institutes of Health

-Building 1, Room 344

-9000 Rockville Pike

-Bethesda, MD 20892
+Associate Director for Communications Office of the Director National Institutes of Health Building 1, Room 344 9000 Rockville Pike Bethesda, MD 20892

-Any office that originally disseminates the information and/or responded to the original complaint should not have responsibility for the resolution of the appeal.
-If the information in dispute was originally disseminated by the OCPL/NIH, then an appeal should be addressed to the NIH Director at the address listed above.
+Any office that originally disseminated the information and/or responded to the original complaint should not have responsibility for the resolution of the appeal.
+If the information in dispute was originally disseminated by the OCPL/NIH, then an appeal should be addressed to the NIH Director at the address listed above, or sent electronically to lnfoQuality@od.nih.gov.